lehnertz85/BTCP-Ticket-FF/README.md

 ## Features

 * Notifications
-* Monitor your bags value
+* Monitor your bag's value
 * Quicklinks to all BTCP resources

 ## Information Sources